 I am pleased to report that those fears are unfounded!
 There are numerous easy national park hikes for families to enjoy.
 In fact, we asked several other outdoor loving travel families, and they gave us this huge list of easy day hikes for families in our national parks.

-Dive in and check out these 25 easy national park hikes for families and then get your kids on the trail this year.
+Dive in and check out these 25 easy national park hikes for families and then get your kids outside and on the trail this year.
 No More Excuses.

 Acadia National Park

 We had a very brief time in Acadia on our road trip through New England, but I loved that we didn’t have to skip the views from Cadillac Mountain Summit.
 Many people like to hike, but you can actually drive up the 3.5 mile road of the summit to the top of Cadillac Mountain and park your car.
 Then you can enjoy what is essentially a leisurely stroll along the rocky path with vast views of the entire area.
 It’s breathtaking!

 Amanda of VeraVise Outdoor Living (Yours truly 😉 )

 Ocean Path Trail is one of the best national park hikes for families.
 It is located in Acadia National Park.
 Acadia contains some of the most scenic views of the Atlantic Ocean and the granite rock formations along the cliffs are stunning.

 The trail is great for kids because it is paved and flat.
 Technically, it is 4 miles round trip; however, you can stop and turn around at any point.
 It is mostly stroller friendly, yet there are numerous unmarked “side adventures” you can take to see the water even closer.
 Once you are off the main trail, you can scramble around the granite rock formations until you reach the water’s edge below or the edge of a cliff.
 The side trails are very short, but a great opportunity to see even better views of the forested and rocky shoreline.